cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 **{% fa fa-exclamation-triangle red %} Cypress detected a cross origin error happened on page load**

 {% note info %}
-For a more thorough explanation of Cypress's Web Security model, [please read our dedicated guide to it](https://on.cypress.io/guides/web-security).
+For a more thorough explanation of Cypress's Web Security model, {% url 'please read our dedicated guide to it' web-security %}.
 {% endnote %}

 This error means that your application navigated to a superdomain that Cypress was not bound to.
 Initially when you {% url `cy.visit()` visit %}, Cypress changes the browser's url to match the `url` passed to {% url `cy.visit()` visit %}.
 This enables Cypress to communicate with your application to bypasses all same-origin security policies among other things.